agentzh2m/java-zorkgame/readme-instruction.txt

 - The monster will only attack you when you attack them
 - You can only kill the monster according to the queue you cannot choose the unit you want to kill first
 - You can only pick the items in the room if there is no enemy left otherwise you need to kill them all first
+- If you die you will respawn at your initial starting location
+- Some items can kill you read the item description at game-story

 2.3 Object Properties